 * travel relates to research and is approved by the traveler’s supervisor as a necessary research project, the trip period exceeds five calendar days, and the planned expenses are $500 or more.
-Research advances related to human subject payments, other research expenses, or funded by a grant should refer to UPPS No. 02.02.06, Research Advances and Payments to Human Subjects, Research Advances and Payment to Human Subjects.
+Research advances related to human subject payments, other research expenses, or funded by a grant should refer to UPPS No. 02.02.06, Research Cash Advances.

 The traveler cannot be issued a travel advance while on the Texas Payee Information System (state hold).

 The traveler will substantiate expenses and reimburse any unsubstantiated amounts of the advance within 30 days after the travel end date.
 Failure to substantiate any portion of the advance within the required timeframe places the traveler in a past-due status.

 A traveler in a past-due status is not eligible for another travel advance until the outstanding advance is reconciled and substantiated.

 A traveler who becomes past-due three times may not be eligible for future travel advances and may be subject to disciplinary action.